 In 2003, the Mississippi Legislature adopted the "Alyce Griffin Clarke Drug Court Act."
 The act created the necessary framework for expansion of the drug court model throughout Mississippi.
-Since its passage, over 3,500 Mississippians have benefited from this effective alternative in dealing with the problems of substance abuse.
+Since its passage, over 4,000 Mississippians have benefited from this effective alternative in dealing with the problems of substance abuse.
 The State Drug Court Advisory Committee deserves special recognition for its leadership and commitment to meaningful solutions to the problems of the criminal justice system.

 Drug court programs offer a collaborative effort from the court, probation officers, substance abuse treatment providers, and others.
 This "team" approach is used to provide the drug court participants with the most effective plan in dealing with their addiction.
-The program involves court- ordered treatment, random and frequent drug testing, intensive supervision, the use of sanctions and incentives and numerous face-to-face appearances before the judge.
+The program involves court-ordered treatment, random and frequent drug testing, intensive supervision, the use of sanctions and incentives and numerous face-to-face appearances before the judge.
 The philosophy of drug court programs is that this model will result in higher recovery rates from addiction, reduced criminal behaviour, lower recidivism rates, and an overall return to productive citizenship.

-Mississippi currently has 28 certified drug courts and an additional 6 programs in the planning stages.
-The increase in the number of certified drug court programs operating in this state reflects a growing trend that started in the 14th Circuit Court District in 1999.
+Mississippi currently has 34 certified drug courts.
+The increase in the number of certified drug court programs operating in this state reflects a growing trend that was started by Judge Keith Starrett in the 14th Circuit Court District in 1999.
 The drug court model offers an alternative to the drain on resources of the criminal justice system posed by expensive incarceration of non-violent drug addicted defendants.

 In a report released by the Joint Committee on Performance Evaluation and Expenditure Review (PEER), during fiscal year 2008, the average cost per inmate day in the Mississippi Department of Corrections was \$41.56 and \$15,169.40 annually.
 The average cost of participation in drug court is approximately \$2,500 annually.
 In 2003, the State Auditor's office reported that Mississippi could save \$5.4 million annually based on 500 people enrolled in drug court.
-With nearly three times that number currently enrolled in drug court, the cost effectiveness of the drug court program versus incarceration is clearly obvious.
-However, there are other financial incentives to further promote drug court creation and expansion efforts.
+With more than five times that number currently enrolled in drug court, the cost effectiveness of the drug court program versus incarceration is clearly obvious.